natharyan/Astronomia/README.md

 ## Spaceships available:
-A list of all the spaceships you can get after reaching a level.
+A list of all the spaceships you can get after reaching a particular level.

 ![3](https://user-images.githubusercontent.com/74306760/153371435-e81b549e-11bb-4f3b-9319-219231e03ec6.jpg)